encryption-alliance/unified-vault-format/file name encryption/AES-SIV-512-B64URL.md

 ## Directory IDs

-Every directory has a unique _directory ID_, which is defined to be a sequence of 32 random bytes (collision probability is therefore 2^-128).
-Directory IDs are immutable and therefore linked with a directory eternally, surviving renames or moves of said directory.
+Every directory has a unique _directory ID_, which is defined to be a sequence of 32 random bytes (taking the birthday paradox into account, collision probability is therefore 2^-128).
+Directory IDs are immutable and therefore linked with a directory eternally, surviving renames/moves.

 ```txt
 dirId = csprng(len: 32)